-- Number “1” template – I don’t have a ‘1’ shaped cake tin.
-So I had to carve the ‘1’ out of a rectangle cake.
+- Number “1” template – To carve the number one out of the rectangle cakes.

 - Buttercream – I filled the cake with buttercream and crumb coated with buttercream.